 We use the following theorem of Colin and Honda.

-\begin{theorem}[Colin-Honda, \cite{ColinHonda05}] Let $M$ be a compact, oriented, irreducible $3$-manifold with boundary such that $\partial M$ is a union of tori.
-Then there exists an hypertight contact form $\alpha$ on $M$ such that, in a neighborhood $T\times I$ with coordinates $(x,y,z)$ of each boundary components, $\alpha=\cos(z)\d x-\sin(z)\d y$.
-In addition there exists arbitrarily small non-degenerate hypertight perturbations of $\alpha$. \end{theorem} The construction in \cite{ColinHonda05} gives the same contact structures as \cite{HKM00} and \cite{Colin01}.
-Without loss of generality, all the periodic orbits whose free homotopy class does not correspond to a class in the boundary are non-degenerate.
+\begin{theorem}[Colin-Honda, {\cite[Théorème 1.3]{ColinHonda05}}] Let $M$ be a compact, oriented, irreducible $3$-manifold with non-empty boundary such that $\partial M$ is a union of tori.
+Then there exist an hypertight contact form $\alpha$ on $M$ and a neighborhood $T\times I$ of each boundary component ($I$ is an interval) with coordinates $(x,y,z)$ such that $\alpha=\cos(z)\d x-\sin(z)\d y$.
+In addition there exist arbitrarily small non-degenerate hypertight perturbations of~$\alpha$. \end{theorem} The construction in \cite{ColinHonda05} gives the same contact structures as \cite{HKM00} and \cite{Colin01}.
+Without loss of generality, all the periodic orbits whose free homotopy classes do not correspond to a class in the boundary are non-degenerate.